nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    5. Other incorrect sort commands to try: `sort a` (without the order specified), `sort deadline` (without the sequence specified), `sort` (nothing specified), `...` <br>
       Expected: No sorting is done and application list remains the same.
-Error details shown in the status message.
+Error details shown in the Command Result Box.

 2. Sorting the application list when it is a **filtered** state, due to a previously executed `find` command